Laser metal deposition: High speed

 High-speed LMD (also known as EHLA) differs from conventional LMD in the focal point of the laser, and in the speed of the cladding process.
 For high-speed LMD, the focal point is located above the substrate.
 As powder is sprayed through the focal point, most of the laser energy is absorbed by the powder, where it melts in-flight.
 This results in molten powder feedstock impacting the substrate, where heat is transferred from the powder into the substrate.
 This typically results in a lower portion of thermal energy being transferred into the substrate, and as a result high-speed LMD produces a thinner weld bead deposit (typically < 0.5 mm per pass) with lower dilution and a thinner heat-affected zone compared to conventional LMD.
 The speed of deposition (the velocity of the melt location on the substrate surface) is typically at least 10 times higher than the speed of conventional LMD, and the rate of material solidification is also faster.
 The typical effect of these differences, compared to conventional LMD, is a deposit with smoother surface finish, finer grain microstructure, improved corrosion resistance, and higher hardness.
 Both 2D coatings and 3D additive manufacturing are also possible using high-speed LMD.

+Meltio commercializes a wire-laser DED system featuring a coaxial multi-laser deposition head that enables omnidirectional deposition.
+Its systems use commercially available welding wire (0.8–1.2 mm diameter) as feedstock and are available in blue laser (450 nm) and infrared (976 nm) configurations.
+This technology has been adopted by the defense forces of the United States, France, Spain, and South Korea.